lnfernux/lnfernux.github.io/_posts/2024-10-18-EntraID-GeneralHardening.md

    * Sign-in frequency to 7-9 hours
    * Persistent browser sessions off
    * Sign-in risk policy for high risk sign-ins or users in block

+Context here; I assume that you are using Intune-managed compliant devices, in which case the total amount of prompts would be once per browser (if you assume that you're using that browser to sign in to all services defined in tenant X).
+If you're not using a machine devie with Windows Hello, I would recommend looking into the session policies and maybe exempting low privileged users from some of the session controls to ensure a smooth user experience and avoiding MFA fatigue.

 ### Identity Protection | User risk policy